Why did you start the International Rescue Mission of Love?

 How easy is it to find adopters for the international Goldens?

 There are many Golden angels out there.
 In the true spirit of rescue, most are open to adopting a domestic or international Golden, as a Golden in need is a Golden in need.
-We have had no trouble finding homes for blind or three-legged Goldens either.
+We have had no trouble finding homes for blind, three-legged or senior Goldens either.
 It is very heartwarming when people step up to rescue one of our Goldens with special needs.

 What does Golden Rescue do to ensure these international Goldens don’t put people or our domestic pets at risk?

 Before travelling to Canada, the international Goldens are in our partner shelters for a number of months, so although they aren’t technically quarantined, they are under observation.
 They are thoroughly vet-checked and treated for anything worrisome and we test for contagious diseases like leishmania or anything common to the region.
-They are also vaccinated for rabies, kennel cough, distemper, and are treated for fleas and given Interceptor (de-wormer for tape, round, hook, and whip worms).
-Recently, we sent a shipment of Nexgard to Cairo for travelling Goldens to ensure fleas/ticks are killed prior to travelling.
+They are also vaccinated for rabies, distemper, parvo, etc., and are treated for fleas and ticks.
 All international Goldens are vet-checked within a few days of arrival and given a full wellness exam, which includes bloodwork and a fecal test.
 If anything untoward is discovered, we treat them immediately.
 We have done our due diligence and we trust our rescue partners in Istanbul, Cairo, and Mexico City.
 In fact, our Board members visited Istanbul and Cairo personally to visit the shelters and meet with our rescue partners to ensure their credibility.

 How are you addressing health concerns, such as canine flu, distemper, rabies, brucellosis, etc.?